-- Allowable training/exercise include physical and cybersecurity, facility hardening, and terrorism awareness/employee preparedness, which includes programs such as Community Emergency Response Team (CERT) training, Active Shooter training, and Emergency First Aid training New for FY 2022: Includes integrating the needs of persons with access and functional needs - Applications should include specific details about any proposed training/exercises, to include topic, organization attendees/participants, length and what vulnerability the activity will help mitigate - Proposed attendance at training courses and all associated costs using the NSGP must be included in the Investment Justification
+- Allowable training/exercise include physical and cybersecurity, facility hardening, and terrorism awareness/employee preparedness, which includes programs such as Community Emergency Response Team (CERT) training, Active Shooter training, and Emergency First Aid training.
+Includes integrating the needs of persons with access and functional needs. - Applications should include specific details about any proposed training/exercises, to include topic, organization attendees/participants, length and what vulnerability the activity will help mitigate - Proposed attendance at training courses and all associated costs using NSGP funds must be included in the Investment Justification